 Instead, start out on a bike.
 Most of your weight is taken by the saddle, so your skeleton doesn’t take a battering.
 Running can wait…

 You’ll make more money

 If you’re cycling to lose weight then you could be in line for a cash windfall… Well, sort of.
 Researcher Jay Zagorsky, from Ohio State University, analysed data from the National Longitudinal Survey of Youth – which saw 7,300 people regularly interviewed between 1985 and 2000 – to see how their obesity and wealth changed over that period.

-Zagorsky concluded that a one unit increase in body mass index (BMI) score corresponded to an £800 or eight percent reduction in wealth.
+Zagorsky concluded that a one unit increase in body mass index (BMI) score corresponded to an £800 or 8 per cent reduction in wealth.
 So, shed a few BMI points on the bike and start earning.